fpapon/fpapon.github.io/_posts/2020-05-07-activemq-custom-distribution.md

 ## Conclusion

-You now have the basic information to create a Karaf custom distribution and pull it to a Docker registry.
+You now have the basic information to create an ActiveMQ custom distribution and pull it to a Docker registry.

-The source of the example are available on Github [here](https://github.com/fpapon/blog-tutorial/tree/master/karaf-custom-distribution)
+The source of the example are available on Github [here](https://github.com/fpapon/blog-tutorial/tree/master/activemq-docker)